 - 1.1 Where applicable the Trainer will provide the trainee with practice samples so that the techniques can be mastered. - 1.2 At the discretion of the trainer, the trainee can begin working on case samples as the "Hands of the Analyst" (HOA).
 Since the case always belongs to the trainer, they will observe and verify each step of the analysis up until the case is signed and submitted for review.
 It will be noted in the case record any case where the trainee conducted any part of the analysis.
 The number of HOA cases will depend on the abilities of the Trainee and the comfort level of the Trainer/Technical Leader. - 1.3 At the end of most sections there is a test.
 The expectation is 100% correct answers on each test but not necessarily on the first attempt.
 Any incorrect answers may be corrected by discussion with the Trainer/ Technical Leader.
-At the trainer's discretion further study or practice may be required until mastery of the subject can be demonstrated. - 1.4 Before competency testing, the trainee will run all analytical methods except Methamphetamine Quantitation, Iodine, and Phosphorus. - 1.5 A competency test will be given to the trainees when they are ready.
+At the trainer's discretion further study or practice may be required until mastery of the subject can be demonstrated. - 1.4 Before competency testing, the trainee will run all analytical methods except Methamphetamine Quantitation, Iodine, Phosphorus, Total THC by HPLC and THC One-Point by GC/MS. - 1.5 A competency test will be given to the trainees when they are ready.
 Failure of any part of the competency test will necessitate the test to be rerun in part or in whole.